SwaprHQ/swapr-dapp/src/pages/SwapNew/README.md

 }
 ```

-The folder contains few other folders and files, I'll go through them and try to explain the responsibility of each and the idea behind it.
+The folder contains a few other folders and files, I'll go through them and try to explain the responsibility of each and the idea behind it.
 Folder tree presented below:

 ```
 .